History of the United States Coast Guard: The 1950s

+Coast Guard Reserve

+By 1950, funds were earmarked by Congress for the establishment of a paid drilling Reserve in support of the Coast Guard's recently expanded port security responsibilities.
+The first organized Coast Guard Reserve unit was formed in Boston in October 1950, setting the framework of today’s Coast Guard Reserve.

 Korean War

 During the Korean War, Coast Guard officers helped arrange the evacuation of the Korean Peninsula during the initial North Korean attack.
 On 9 August 1950, Congress enacted Public Law 679, known as the Magnuson Act.
 This act charged the Coast Guard with ensuring the security of the United States' ports and harbors on a permanent basis.
 In addition, the Coast Guard established a series of weather ships in the north Pacific Ocean and assisted civilian and military aircraft and ships in distress, and established a string of LORAN stations in Japan and Korea that assisted the United Nations forces.